deng-ai-lab/soScope/result reproduce/README.md

 # Result reproduce

-We provide Jupyter Notebooks (see `result reproduce`) for the result reproduction in our article.
+We provide Jupyter Notebooks for the result reproduction in our article.
 Results present in each figure and corresponding supplementary figure are recorded.

 `Fig2_Human_intestine.ipynb`: Results present in Figure2 and Supplementary Figure 2,3